Meet The Staff

 In 1974, she headed a team sent to Japan to teach English to mothers and babies at the Early Development Association in Tokyo.
 On her return to the United States she helped to create The Evan Thomas Institute, the first of The Institutes devoted to teaching mothers of well children how to develop their tiny children intellectually, physically, and socially.

 Janet and her father updated and revised Glenn’s international best-selling books, How To Teach Your Baby To Read, How To Teach Your Baby Math and How To Multiply Your Baby’s Intelligence.
-She authored the children’s book, Enough, Inigo, Enough and co-authored How Smart Is Your Baby? and How To Give Your Baby Encyclopedic Knowledge.
+She authored the children’s book Enough, Inigo, Enough, and co-authored How Smart Is Your Baby? and How To Give Your Baby Encyclopedic Knowledge.

-Dr. Leland Green, Medical Director
+Dr. Denise Malkowicz, Medical Director

 Susan Aisen, Director, The Institute for the Achievement of Intellectual Excellence

 As a graduate student at the University of Michigan, Susan began her studies and training at The Institutes for the Achievement of Human Potential in 1973.
-In 1980,she became the Director of the Institute for the Achievement of Intellectual Excellence, and the Director of the Evan Thomas Institute.
+In 1980, she became the Director of the Institute for the Achievement of Intellectual Excellence, and the Director of the Evan Thomas Institute.

-Susan is an international lecturer on intellectual growth in children, and has taught parents in England, Ireland, Italy, Brazil, Colombia, Malaysia, Japan, China, Singapore, Puerto Rico, and the United States, how to create intellectual excellence in their children.
+Susan is an international lecturer on intellectual growth in children, and has taught parents in England, Ireland, Italy, Brazil, Colombia, Malaysia, Japan, China, Singapore, Puerto Rico, and the United States how to create intellectual excellence in their children.

-She served as a consultant to Glenn Doman in the writing of How to Teach Your Baby Math and How to Multiply Your Baby’s Intelligence.
-She is a co-author of the book How to Give Your Baby Encyclopedic Knowledge.
+She served as a consultant to Glenn Doman in the writing of How To Teach Your Baby Math and How To Multiply Your Baby’s Intelligence.
+She is a co-author of the book How To Give Your Baby Encyclopedic Knowledge.

-Susan is a principal lecturer in The Pathway to Wellness now available online to parents worldwide.
+Susan is a principal lecturer in The Pathway to Wellness, now available online to parents worldwide.